RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/SetDrawListEntityRef.md

 ## SetDrawListEntityRef

 ## Description
-Sets `ObjectPos` in the drawList layer to the value of `NewValue`.
+Sets `ObjectPos` in drawList `Layer` to `Value`.

 ## Parameters
+- `Value`
+The new value for `ObjectPos`.
 - `Layer`
-The Layer of the drawList to add the reference, indices 0-7 are valid, additionally 8 is available in V5U.
+The Layer of the drawList to add the reference.
+Indices 0-6 are valid, as well as 7 in RSDKv5U.
 - `ObjectPos`
 The position of the object to add.
-- `NewValue`
-The new value for `ObjectPos`.

 ## Return Value
 None.

 ## Syntax
 ```
-SetDrawListEntityRef(int NewValue, int Layer, int ObjectPos)
+SetDrawListEntityRef(int Value, int Layer, int ObjectPos)
 ```

-## Examples
+## Example
 ```
 SetDrawListEntityRef(Object.Value0, 4, Object.EntityNo)
 ```